mozilla-services/socorro/product_details/README.rst

     This affects the listed featured versions on the product home page and the "Current Versions" drop down navigation menu in the Crash Stats website.

-    If this is not set, Crash Stats calculates the featured versions based on the crash reports that have been submitted.
+    Use ``"auto"`` if you want Crash Stats to calculate the featured versions based on crash reports that have been submitted.

 How to update product details files